prakhs123/read-epub-from-azure-tts/README.md

 pip install -r requirements.txt python3 read-epub.py --epub-file Alices\ Adventures\ in\ Wonderland.epub --confirm-before-reading 1 --prompt-only-once 0 --item-page 0 --next-index 0
 ```
-This command converts the text of the 2nd page of mybook.epub into speech.

 ## Acknowledgements
 This script uses Azure's Text-to-Speech service for converting text into speech.